 We remove self-interactions from both networks, and consider only those proteins that appear in both networks.
 This yields $43,874$ binary interactions and $88,960$ co-complex associations among a common set of $n = 9,037$ proteins.
 We apply the $P^2$LRT of $H_0: C = 1_{K^{(1)}} 1_{K^{(2)}}^T$ developed in Section \ref{sec:multi-sbm-test}, using $M = 10^4$ in Step 3 of Algorithm \ref{alg:test}.
-As in Section \ref{sec:sim}, we estimate the number of communities in each view by applying the method of \citet{le2015estimating} to each view separately, which estimates 14 communities in (coincidentially) both data views.
-Our test yields a p-value of $0.012$, and thus provides some evidence against the null hypothesis that communities of proteins defined with respect to binary interactions and communities of proteins defined with respect to co-complex associations are independent.
-Figure \ref{fig:Chat} displays $\hat \pi^{(1)}$ and $\hat \pi^{(2)}$ (defined in Section \ref{sec:test-stat}), and $\hat C$ (defined in equation \ref{eq:pseudoCopt}).
-A color version of Figure \ref{fig:Chat} can be found in the electronic version of the article.
-Large values of $C_{kk'} = \frac{\P(\z[1]_i = k, \z[2]_i = k')}{\P(\z[1]_i = k)\P(\z[2]_i = k')}$ indicate nodes that are much more likely to belong to the $k$th community in the binary view and the $k'$th community in the co-complex view than they would under the assumption of independent communities.
-We find that the largest values of $\hat C_{kk'}$ (in particular, $\hat C_{2,4}$, $\hat C_{5,3}$, $\hat C_{6,6}$) correspond to small values of $\hat \pi_k^{(1)}$ and $\hat \pi_{k'}^{(2)}$.
-This means that while the $k$th community in the binary view and the $k'$th community in the co-complex view share more nodes than we would expect by chance, the total number of shared nodes is quite small in absolute terms.
-For instance, we estimate that six nodes jointly belong to the sixth community in the binary view and the sixth community in the co-complex view, and we estimate that 57 nodes and 95 nodes belong to the sixth community in the binary view and the co-complex view, respectively.
+As in Section \ref{sec:sim}, we estimate the number of communities in each view by applying the method of \citet{le2015estimating} to each view separately, which (coincidentally) estimates 14 communities in both data views.
+Figure \ref{fig:Chat} displays $\widehat \pi^{(1)}$ and $\widehat \pi^{(2)}$ (defined in Section \ref{sec:test-stat}), and $\widehat C$ (defined in equation \ref{eq:pseudoCopt}).
+Our test yields a p-value of $0.013$, and thus provides some evidence against the null hypothesis that communities of proteins defined with respect to binary interactions and communities of proteins defined with respect to co-complex associations are independent.

+Our test of $H_0: C = 1_{\kk[1]} 1_{\kk[2]}^T$ allows us to provide an answer to the high-level scientific question of whether there is a relationship between communities defined with respect to different types of protein interactions.
+However, it may also be of scientific interest to determine whether there is a relationship between the $k$th community in the binary view and the $k'$th community in the co-complex view.
+Recall from Section \ref{sec:multi-sbm-mod} that $C_{kk'} = 1$ indicates that the $k$th community in the binary view and the $k'$th community in the co-complex view are independent.
+In Figure \ref{fig:Chat}, most values of $\widehat C_{kk'}$ are close to 1.
+Thus, it may be of future interest to develop tests of $H_0: C_{kk'} = 1$.